MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/test-signing.md

     Within the WDK 7.1 installation directory, the toaster sample is located in the src\\general\\toaster\\toastpkg\\toastcd\\ directory.
 The Windows 8 or 8.1 WDK samples are to be downloaded from the Microsoft download site.
 The samples do not come with the Windows 8 or 8.1 Windows Driver Kit.

     The catalog file when opened by double clicking the file in Windows Explorer, you will see the following screen shot.
-Note that “View Signature” is now highlighted.
+Note that "View Signature" is now highlighted.

     ![screen shot showing general information of the security catalog file.](images/tutorialsecuritycatalogfilegeneraltab.png)

-    If you select “View Signature”, you will see the screen shot below providing the next viewing option from “View Certificate”, which then will give the option of “Install Certificate” from the dialog itself.
+    If you select "View Signature", you will see the screen shot below providing the next viewing option from "View Certificate", which then will give the option of "Install Certificate" from the dialog itself.
 Below, we are providing the preferred command line option of installing the certificate using the certmgr.exe tool.

     ![screen shot showing general information about the digital signature's details.](images/tutorialdriversignaturedetails.png)